JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 4. Run the Gradle task that assembles the framework:

     ```shell
-    ./gradlew :umbrella:assembleUmbrellaReleaseXCFramework
+    ./gradlew :together:assembleTogetherReleaseXCFramework
     ```

-5. Follow steps 5–9 from [the previous section](#create-the-xcframework-and-the-package-swift-file) for `umbrella.xcframework`: archive, calculate the checksum, upload the archived XCFramework, create and push a `Package.swift` file.
+5. Follow steps 5–9 from [the previous section](#create-the-xcframework-and-the-package-swift-file) for `together.xcframework`: archive, calculate the checksum, upload the archived XCFramework, create and push a `Package.swift` file.

 Now you can try and import the dependency into an Xcode project: you should have both `network` and `database` modules